Argent77/A7-NoEENPCs/A7NoEENPCs/readme/readme.txt

 2. Disable Baeloth (BG:EE and EET only)
    This component prevents Baeloth from spawning in BG:EE.
-   (Black Pits are not affected.)
+   (Black Pits and Siege of Dragonspear are not affected.)

-3. Disable Dorn (BG:EE, BG2:EE and EET)
+3. Disable Dorn (BG:EE, BG:SOD, BG2:EE and EET)
-   This component prevents Dorn from appearing in BG:EE and BG2:EE.
+   This component prevents Dorn from appearing in BG:EE, BG:SOD and BG2:EE.

 4. Disable Hexxat (BG2:EE and EET only)
    This component prevents Hexxat and related NPCs from appearing in BG2:EE.

-5. Disable Neera (BG:EE, BG2:EE and EET)
+5. Disable Neera (BG:EE, BG:SOD, BG2:EE and EET)
-   This component prevents Neera from appearing in BG:EE and BG2:EE.
+   This component prevents Neera from appearing in BG:EE, BG:SOD and BG2:EE.

-6. Disable Rasaad (BG:EE, BG2:EE and EET)
+6. Disable Rasaad (BG:EE, BG:SOD, BG2:EE and EET)
-   This component prevents Rasaad from appearing in BG:EE and BG2:EE.
+   This component prevents Rasaad from appearing in BG:EE, BG:SOD and BG2:EE.

 The following components are only available when selecting subcomponent